Explore the ground and all its wriggling inhabitants in this double bill of quirky dance films for young audiences as part of Dublin Dance Festival.

 Grass Films Family Workshops - Join Second Hand Dance for a fun dance workshop inspired by the Grass Films.
 Learn some of the moves from Sunny Days and Insect Hands, and create your own Insect Hands dance!
 Booking is essential as places are limited.

-A series of sensory films, offering an additional way to explore the films is available for children who explore the world in a sensory way.
-The link will be published here on Friday 28 May 2021.
+A series of sensory films, offering an additional way to explore the films is available for children who explore the world in a sensory way, will also be available.